JavierxHernandez/JavierxHernandez/README.md

 # <img src="https://raw.githubusercontent.com/JavierxHernandez/javierxhernandez/main/resources/hello.gif" width="30px" alt="Javier's Hello"> Hello!

-My name is Javier Hernández and I'm a Web Developer / System Engineer.
-I'm from Venezuela and I like technologies, programming languages, design, video edition and computer solutions.
-I Always want to learn new things.
-You can find me on
+My name is Javier Hernandez, I'm a systems engineer and web developer.
+I'm from Venezuela, I like to be aware of new technologies, programming languages and software solutions.
+I always want to learn new things😃, You can find me on:
   <div align="left">
   <a href="https://www.linkedin.com/in/javier-hernández-14424a186/" target="_blank">
     <img alt="Javier's linkedin" width="22px" src="https://cdn.jsdelivr.net/npm/simple-icons@3.12.2/icons/linkedin.svg">